JoshWillik/pymp3/README.md

 Extra notes:
 Running any operation except -d will move incompatable files to .delete Invalid files marked .mp3 *should* be passed over with a printed warning.
+All hidden files or folders will be ignored, so place important extra data in them

 Limitations:
 Will not work for folders that have more than 991 duplicate files Will not work for discnumbers greater than 9
+Pulling data from the filename will not work with extra -'s in the title